 The information you gathered about your competitors’ marketing efforts, whether that be content marketing, events, social media, messaging, or A/B tests, can be used to improve and implement new marketing initiatives.
 In collaboration with the product team, your product marketers can craft stronger messaging to assist with upcoming product launches, website copy, and collateral for your whole organization.

 Benefits for Your Sales Team

 The information you gained about your competitors’ pricing, sales teams, and products can be used to improve your sales collateral, demo scripts, and sales processes.
-If you turn the information you gathered into sales battlecards or competitor profiles, your sales team will be well equipped with the information needed to turn competitor data into actionable results.
-The data that you arm your sales team with can give them the competitive edge they need to close more deals.
+If you turn the information you gathered into sales battlecards or competitor profiles, your sales team will be well equipped with the information needed to turn competitor intelligence into revenue won.
+The data that you arm your sales team with can give them the competitive edge they need to better handle competitive objections throughout the sales process and win more competitive deals.

 Benefits for Your Product Team

 Gathering information about your competitors’ products from their websites, customer reviews, and online forums is a great way to improve your own products.
 Knowing the specs of your competitors’ products, how they work, and what people like (or dislike) about the solutions can help your product team iterate to make your product even better.

 There are many tools that you can use to assist with gathering intel and analyzing your competitive landscape.
 There is a lot of valuable data on the internet about each of your competitors, and with the right resources, you can seamlessly integrate competitive intelligence into your existing business strategy.
 If you follow these steps, you can pull out key pieces of intel, communicate it to your team, and derive value from the data you gathered during your competitive intelligence process.

 Originally published July 19, 2018.
 Updated June 5, 2020.